-I’m just going to say it: The rangers at Fall River Visitor Center in Rocky Mountain National Park are liars.
+I’m just going to say it: The rangers at Fall River Visitor Center in Rocky Mountain National Park were dishonest with me.

 That may sound harsh.
 But the woman I spoke with on Monday about wildlife in the park told me not to bother trying to see bighorn sheep, because “they only come down from the mountains every couple of months.”

 So imagine my amazement when I was headed to my campground around 7 pm and saw a line of bighorn females and their kids along the side of the road.
-They ran down towards a lake and stayed there for 20 minutes or so, before crossing the road again and heading back up the hill.
+They ran down towards a lake and stayed there for 20 minutes or so, drinking from the lake before crossing the road again and heading back up the hill.

 And it turns out they come down far more frequently than I was led to believe.